Timmate/typingrace-nabiraem-bot/README.md

-﻿## typingrace-nabiraem-bot
+## typingrace-nabiraem-bot

-A bot written in Python for [typingrace.nabiraem.ru][1] game competition on fast typing.
+A bot for [typingrace.nabiraem.ru][1] game competition on fast typing.

-Python 3.X only.
+Python 3.x only (for Python 2.x backward compatibility see [this][2]).

 Supports only English and Russian keyboard languages.

-## Installation
+### Installation & Usage

-1. Install [Python 3.X][2] (for Windows users).
-Install `python3-pip` package if you are using Linux OS.
-2. Clone this repository to your local machine.
-See [Atlassian's Git Tutorial][3] for details.
-Change working directory to `typingrace-nabiraem-bot/`.
-2. Use `pip install -r requirements.txt` to install all dependencies if you are using Windows OS.
-If you are a Linux user, see [pyautogui docs][4] for installation details.
-Then try to run `pip install -r requirements.txt` in Terminal.
+1. Use `pip install -r requirements.txt` to install all dependencies.
+   If you are a Linux user, you may experience issues with `pyautogui`.
+   See [pyautogui docs][3] for installation details.
-3. Modify `constants.py` file:
+2. Configure `constants.py` file:
   * Set `TEXT_LANGUAGE`, `BUTTON`, `RACES`, `INTERVAL` game constants.

-  * Set game elements coordinates and pixel RGB colors according to your screen resolution, OS and browser.
-    `pyautogui.displayMousePosition()` could be of great help to deal with pixel coordinates and colors.
+  * Set game elements' coordinates and pixels' RGB colors according to your screen resolution, OS and browser. `pyautogui.displayMousePosition()` function could be of great help to deal with that.
-    Also, see the *images* directory for some help on finding the game elements' regions.
+    Also, see *Images* directory for some help on finding the game elements' regions.

-5. Feel free to experiment with setting different values to the `INTERVAL` constant to adjust typing speed.
+3. Feel free to experiment with setting different values to the `INTERVAL` constant to adjust typing speed.
+4. To interrupt the program and regain control of the mouse, move the mouse to the top-left corner of your screen.

-6. Have some fun winning races with incredible scores!
+5. Have some fun winning races with incredible scores!

-## License
+### License

-Copyright © 2016 TIm Kornev (@Timmate).
+Copyright © 2016 Tim Kornev (@Timmate).

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.